ObjFW/ObjFW/PLATFORMS.md

   * Compilers: GCC 4.8.2 (devkitARM release 42)
   * Runtimes: ObjFW
   * Limitations: No threads, no sockets
-  * Note: File support requires an argv-compatible launcher (such as HBMenu)
+  * Notes: File support requires an argv-compatible launcher (such as HBMenu)

 OpenBSD